CA rejects public access barristers’ bid for outstanding fees

 The Court of Appeal has rejected a bid by two public access barristers to be paid nearly £125,000 in fees after the lower courts found a key term in their retainers unfair.

-Lord Justice Nugee said it was not difficult to see why His Honour Judge Berkley at first instance and Mr Justice Turner on first appeal thought they were unfair under the Consumer Rights Act 2015.
+Lord Justice Nugee said it was not difficult to see why His Honour Judge Berkley at first instance and Mr Justice Turner on first appeal thought it was unfair under the Consumer Rights Act 2015.

 The retainer contained a ‘payment term’ that the fixed fee was payable even if the hearing was adjourned for any reason.